Jerry Sexton (politician): 2016

 Sexton introduced HB0615 (sponsored by Steve Southerland in the senate) that, if enacted during 2016, would have designated the "Holy Bible", as the official state book of Tennessee and have this book itself featured as state trivia within the Tennessee Blue Book.
 The bill, referred as "the Bible bill," immediately received controversy from both Democratic and Republican state politicians.
 Sexton's HB0615 was criticized by Republican Tennessee Attorney General Herbert Slatery, who stated in 2016 that the bill would violate the separation of church and state in the Establishment Clause of the Constitution of the United States and the Tennessee Constitution, thus making Sexton's bill unconstitutional.
 Following its narrow passage in both chambers of the Tennessee General Assembly, HB0615 would be vetoed by then Republican Tennessee Governor Bill Haslam, who saw the bill as a trivialization of the Bible.

 2017

 Sexton heatedly opposed a proposed 2017 increase on diesel and gasoline state fuel taxes that redirected over $200 million of tax revenue towards transportation infrastructure projects in Tennessee.

+2018

+Sexton introduced legislation for the creation of the Tennessee Monument to Unborn Children, with Southerland sponsoring it in the Senate.